jenkins-x/terraform-aws-eks-jx/README.md

 You can choose to use the `production` environment with the `production_letsencrypt` variable:

-You need to provide a valid email to register your domain in LetsEncrypt with `tls_email`:
+You need to provide a valid email to register your domain in LetsEncrypt with `tls_email`.

 ### Running `jx boot`
 <a id="markdown-Running%20%60jx%20boot%60" name="Running%20%60jx%20boot%60"></a>

 An output of applying this Terraform module is a _jx-requirements.yml_ file in the current directory.
 This file can be used as input to [Jenkins X Boot](https://jenkins-x.io/docs/getting-started/setup/boot/) which is responsible for installing all the required Jenkins X components into the cluster created by this module.

+:warning: **Note**: The generated _jx-requirements.yml_ is only used for the first run of `jx boot`.
+During this first run a git repository containing the source code for Jenkins X Boot is created.
+This repository contains the _jx-requirements.yml_ used by successive runs of `jx boot`.

 Change into  an empty directory and execute: